Date and place of birth: 05/06/1995, Kent

 Following the London Games Ross, who was ranked two in the world at the end of 2012, was side-lined for two years with a shoulder injury but took the setback with a typically positive approach, showing a maturity beyond his years.

-“I spoke to a lot of people,” he explains, “and they all said that when you get an injury it makes you more determined when you do get back because it makes you want it more.
+“I spoke to a lot of people,” he explained, “and they all said that when you get an injury it makes you more determined when you do get back because it makes you want it more.
 When you’ve got a lot of free time you can work on things that you wouldn’t normally work on so hopefully I can get those parts of my game better than anyone else and that will be to my advantage when I start competing again.
 Because the injury is in my shoulder I have still been able to train and work on my fitness by running, cycling and working out in the gym so I’ve been improving my speed around the table.”

 In 2014 Ross was finally able to return to competition and came back with a bang by taking gold in the men’s class 8 singles at the Cote d’Azur International in October.